MuhammedDilli/bone-fracture-clasification/README.md

 # Results

-While the result is obtained over 96% if the data increase is applied [you can click here](https://github.com/MuhammedDilli/bone-fracture-clasification/blob/main/Fractured_Classification.ipynb)
+While the result is obtained over 96% if the data increase is applied,

-if the data increase was not applied, the test data gave a result of 53%.[you can click here](https://github.com/MuhammedDilli/bone-fracture-clasification/blob/main/First_education.ipynb)
+if the data Augmentation was not applied, the test data gave a result of 53%.